Table of Contents

 For the chocolate frosting

-- In a small kettle, melt butter with milk and cocoa and bring to boil.
-Pour into a large bowl and add vanilla and powdered sugar.
-Mix slowly to incorporate sugar, then on high to achieve a smooth frosting.
+- In a small saucepan, melt butter with milk and cocoa and bring to boil.
+Pour into a large bowl and add vanilla extract and powdered sugar.
+Mix slowly to incorporate sugar, then on high to achieve a smooth frosting.6 tbsp whole milk, 3 tbsp Dutch-process cocoa powder, 1 tsp vanilla extract, 3 ½ cups sifted powdered sugar, 8 tbsp (1 stick) unsalted butter

 - While the cake is still warm, pour frosting over the top and spread evenly.